microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/ediscovery-addtoreviewsetoperation.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Adds the results of a [sourceCollection](../resources/ediscovery-sourcecollection.md) to a [reviewSet](../resources/ediscovery-reviewset.md)
+Represents an operation to add a [sourceCollection](../resources/ediscovery-sourcecollection.md) to a [reviewSet](../resources/ediscovery-reviewset.md).

 Inherits from [caseOperation](../resources/ediscovery-caseoperation.md).